SAMS-UK/eDNA2IQI/README.md

 abundances of families contained to predict an IQI for each sample.
 The most up-to-date Random Forest model for IQI prediction will be downloaded prior to this step on the first use.
 If a sample has fewer reads than the number required, the IQI can not be predicted.
+Details of this will be found in teh dataCleaningDetails.txt file

 ``` r
 myPreds <- eDNA2IQI::step3.0_predict_iqi(myTaxa)